unnin8/water-pump-analysis/README.md

 - Water quality/Quantity group/Quantity/Quality group: Quantity group and Quality group, these groups were dropped due to redundancy.
 ## Feature Engineering
 - Age: The approximate age of the water point was calculated using the recorded year and the construction year.
 - Season: It was possible to determine the season during which the water points were recorded based on the pertinent months.
+## Classification
+8 different machine learning algorithms were employed to classify and predict the accuracy of the model.
+The data was split into training and test sets using a 70:30 ratio.
+The data was trained and then their performance was evaluated based on a base algorithms, and then hyperparameter tuning was used.
+On comparison, the tuned Random Forest and CatBoost models yielded the highest accuracies.
+Therefore, a stack classifier was created using them as base classifiers.
+The Stack Classifier combines the predictions of multiple models to make the final prediction.
+An accuracy of 80.68 was acheived using the Stack classifier.
+Overall, the Stack Classifier using Random Forest and CatBoost as base classifiers provided the highest accuracy in predicting the water point status.
+This demonstrates the effectiveness of combining different models to improve classification performance.